mezod/awesome-indie/README.md

 - [Barnacl.es](https://barnacl.es/)

   News for bootstrappers, not VC hackers.
-Hacker-News like forum.
+Hacker-News like forum. [pushcx](https://twitter.com/pushcx) started it in 2014 and I've found it of great value ever since.
+Also, it runs on [great software](https://github.com/jcs/lobsters), which is always a thing to appreciate!

 - bootstrapped.fm
 ##passiveincome on freenode